Alexander The Great Leadership

 Alexander was a brilliant and cunning tactician in battle.
 He knew that the disorganized Persian army would be unable to withstand his phalanxes (a body of troops in a tight military formation).
 So he used them to their best effect each time, breaking through enemy ranks and forcing the Persians to retreat.

-A good leader understands the strengths and weaknesses of his team, and he puts them in positions where they are more likely to succeed.
+A good leader understands his team's strengths and weaknesses and puts them in positions where they are more likely to succeed.

 You might liken it to being a chess player.
 You have various resources: people with differing skills and abilities.
 The key is always to learn how to position each person in a role that leverages their strengths.